nigelmj/comp34812/natural-language-inference-transformer-model-card.md

 <!-- Provide a longer summary of what this model is. -->

-This model is based upon a BERT model that was fine-tuned
+This model is based upon a RoBerta model that was fine-tuned
-      on 27K pairs of texts.
+      on 30K pairs of texts + synthetically generated texts.

 - **Developed by:** Nigel Jose and Amitrajit Pati
 - **Language(s):** English
 - **Model type:** Supervised
 - **Model architecture:** Transformers
-- **Finetuned from model [optional]:** bert-base-uncased
+- **Finetuned from model [optional]:** roberta-base

 ### Model Resources